safinsingh/raPID/README.md

 python controller.py
 ```

-> OPTIONAL: For object rendering functionality with Manim, please follow the instructions at https://github.com/ManimCommunity/manim to install manim into the manim/ directory
+> OPTIONAL: For object rendering functionality with Manim, please follow the instructions at https://github.com/ManimCommunity/manim to install manim into the manim/ directory.
+The NumPy, SKLearn, and Pandas libraries are optional and only used for interpolation with manim.

 ## 👨‍💻 Authors